JayNg96/CICD-Pipeline/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Objectives:
-- Develop and deploy an internship allocation system.
-- The system shall assist the internship office in their bi-semester processes.
-- The system is to assist and automate certain processes that are currently manually carried out by
-- the internship office.
+The internship office has decided to enlist the assistance of the DevOps Team to develop and deploy an internship allocation system.
+The system shall assist the internship office in their bi-semester processes.
+In particular, the system is to assist and automate certain processes that are currently manually carried out by the internship office.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>